Home

 Additional papers on the general safety of olmesartan state:

-Frequency of adverse events is not dose related.4
+Frequency of adverse events is not dose related.6)

-High-dose ARB treatment in patients with chronic renal disease is not associated with any clinically significant long-term negative effects on serum creatinine or potassium and is thus an important therapeutic modality with which to achieve further reductions in urinary protein excretion.6
+High-dose ARBA drug which is an angiotensin receptor blocker.
+One of the ARBs is olmesartan (Benicar).
+Not all ARBs activate the Vitamin D Receptor. treatment in patients with chronic renal disease is not associated with any clinically significant long-term negative effects on serum creatinine or potassium and is thus an important therapeutic modality with which to achieve further reductions in urinary protein excretion.8)

-The results of this pilot study suggest that supramaximal doses of ARBs are safe and well tolerated in patients with chronic kidney disease, while reducing both blood pressure and proteinuria.7
+The results of this pilot study suggest that supramaximal doses of ARBs are safe and well tolerated in patients with chronic kidney disease, while reducing both blood pressure and proteinuria.9)

 Misunderstanding side effects

-Just as some patients mistakenly assume they're allergic to MP antibiotics, patients mistake certain symptoms brought about by olmesartan use for harmful side effects.
+Just as some patients mistakenly assume they're allergic to antibiotics, patients may mistake certain symptoms brought about by olmesartan use for harmful side effects.

 Hormonal adjustments